0xMordecai/K8s/Installing_Kubernetes_(Minikube_and_KinD)/install-minikube/readme.md

 **Here, we can see that it is a single-node Kubernetes cluster running version v1.26.3.
 Kubernetes is now up and running!**

 **`This setup is excellent for development machines where developers want to deploy and test a single component they are working on.`**

+To stop the Minikube cluster and delete it from the machine, you can use the following command:
+$ minikube stop